On the Detection of Shared Data Manipulation in Distributed Optimization: Simulation Results

 As described in~\eqref{eq:NN_inputs}, we use a NN with 4 hidden layers and inputs from the last 10 iterations of the ADMM algorithm before convergence.
 We train the NN by generating 4000 samples of the three attack strategies and normal ADMM solutions.
 We then test the results using 1000 samples to produce the statistics shown in Table~\ref{tab:detection_result}.

-Both detection conditions avoid false negatives when the value of $\epsilon$ is appropriately selected.
-For the SC condition, we choose $\epsilon = 0.01$ to match the ADMM algorithm's tolerance, while for the CC condition, we choose $\epsilon = 0.1$ for the 3- and 14-bus test systems and $\epsilon = 5$ for the 118-bus system to avoid false negative, i.e., flagging an attack for unattacked samples.
+The analytical detection condition avoids false negatives when the value of $\epsilon$ is appropriately selected.
+We set $\epsilon = 0.1$ in the detection condition for the 3- and 14-bus test systems and $\epsilon = 5$ for the 118-bus system to avoid false negative, i.e., flagging an attack for unattacked samples.

-The SC condition and the NN detection model successfully identify most of the attacks, with accuracy above 97\% for most of the test cases and often achieving above $99\%$ accuracy.
-The CC condition has the lowest detection accuracy in all the test cases and fails to detect the simple and feedback attacks on the 14-bus system.
-Although the NN models use 10 iterations as inputs, their performance is close to the SC condition, which uses all the shared data from the first to the last iteration as inputs.
+The analytical detection condition and the NN detection model successfully identify most of the attacks, with accuracy above 97\% for most of the test cases and often achieving above $99\%$ accuracy.
+Although the NN models use 10 iterations as inputs, their performance is close to the detection condition, which uses all the shared data from the first to the last iteration as inputs.
 Moreover, we can enhance the accuracy of the NN models by increasing the number of hidden layers and inputs.
 However, there is no control over the false negative results of the NN outputs, which can be seen in the 118-bus test system.